 It's beginning to feel a lot like Christmas around my house!

 I've shared my favorite traditional cookie recipe a few weeks ago, and have been experimenting with a few other fun recipes.
-We've made orange sherbet macaroons from The Ultimate Cake Mix Cookie Book, jam filled sugar cookies, and the kids made gingerbread reindeer, complete with candy faces and pretzel antlers.
+We've made orange sherbet macaroons from The Ultimate Cake Mix Cookie Book (note this is an Amazon affiliate link), jam filled sugar cookies, and the kids made gingerbread reindeer, complete with candy faces and pretzel antlers.

 Thanks to eHow Food and Rachel Ray Buddy Heather Bertinetti, I have also discovered an amazing recipe for Peppermint Chocolate Truffles.
 With only three ingredients, plus toppings, they make an easy but elegant dessert, and the recipe can easily be made with the help of your miniature chefs.